vorozhko/site-reliability-engineer-guide/README.md

 - [ ] Programming Pearls Bentley, Jon L.
 - [ ] Web Operations - Keeping the Data On Time
 - [ ] [Thenewstack ebook seriece about Docker and containers](http://thenewstack.io/ebookseries/)
+ * [ ] The Docker and container ecosystem
+ * [ ] Applications and microservices with Docker and containers
+ * [ ] Automation and orchestration with Docker and containers
+ * [ ] Networking, security and storage with Docker and containers
+ * [ ] Monitoring and management with Docker and containers

 ## Research papers